pulumi-pequod/pequod-mlc-stackmgmt/README.md

-# Pequod Stack Management MLC
+# Pequod Stack Management Multilanguage Component
 This multilanguage component is used to manage various stack settings when launching stacks in the pequod organization via new project wizard.

 ## Building and Publishing the MLC
-When the component has been udated, the process  to make the updated version available is as follows:
+Whenever the component code (under provider/cmd/pulumi-resource...) has been udated, follow the process below to make the updated version available:
 * Build the SDKs and plugins
 * Publish the plugins
 * Publish the SDKs

 ## Build SDKs and Plugins
+From the main directory (where the Makefile is located), do the following:
+* Update `VERSION` in the Makefile to the next release.
+* Execute these steps on the command line:
 ```bash
 # Regen the SDKs
 make generate